Updated March 2021

 What Are Radiological Materials?

 Radiological materials go through a process of radioactive decay, which makes exposure potentially harmful.
-Fissile – or nuclear – materials present the largest threat.
+Fissile materials – or those that can sustain an explosive fission chain reaction – present the largest threat.
 These materials include Plutonium-239 (PU-239), Uranium-235 (U-235), and Uranium-233 (U-233) – all of which are sourced for fission and fusion nuclear weapons.

 Some radiological materials are not suitable for use in nuclear weapons, but have an amplified risk because of their legitimate commercial uses.
 For instance, Americium-241, Cesium-137, and Cobalt-60 are all used in gauges for the gas and oil industries.
 Strontium-90 has medical applications in radiotherapy.
 Iridium-192, recently a source of concern in Mexico and Iraq following thefts and misplacements, is used in gauges for welding and in certain cancer treatments.
 Any of these isotopes could be a component in a dirty bomb.

 What Is Being Done?

 Theft and loss of radiological material present substantial threats that are augmented by human negligence and poor physical security regimes.
 To overcome these challenges, the international community has prioritized tracking incidents of theft, establishing best practices for protecting the materials, and securing or removing materials from vulnerable locations.

 Tracking/Reporting: The International Atomic Energy Agency’s (IAEA) Incident and Trafficking Database was developed to keep track of any and all international cases of theft or loss of material around the world, of which there were a total of 3,686 confirmed incidents between 1993-2019.
 The US Nuclear Regulatory Commission (NRC) also creates public incident reports on radiological mishaps.